 Karen Olson - Maine Lens-Based Artist

-When trees converse, the air is charged with chemical substances, fragrances, hormones, and electrical connections.
-Placing myself in the middle of the conversation I am illuminated by it.
-Keenly interested in this human-nature connection and how it supports and fosters mental health and interpersonal communication has become the subject of my latest projects.
+When trees converse, the air is charged with fragrances, hormones, and electrical connections.
+Placing myself in the middle of the conversation, I am illuminated by it.
+Exploring the intersection of human emotion and the natural world, I investigate how our connection with nature nurtures mental health and interpersonal communication.
+My passion lies in uncovering the scientific and soulful aspects of this relationship.

 Hello, I’m Karen